 Palliative care improves the quality of life for both the patient and their family.
 It makes a stressful time less stressful.
 Palliative care is a relatively new term and since people won’t embrace what they don’t know, caregiver families need to learn more about it.

 Each of us knows someone facing the challenge of a chronic and debilitating medical condition.
+Consider having a “courageous conversation” with your loved ones to learn about their wishes and help them make an Advance Care Plan.
 Together, we can ensure that everyone in our community can access this new, modern standard of transitional care.

 Campaign Cabinet Members